Scott, Senate's sole black Republican, defends Sessions

-WASHINGTON (AP) — Sen. Tim Scott, the Senate’s lone African-American Republican, on Wednesday offered a personal and passionate defense of Sen. Jeff Sessions, President Donald Trump’s embattled choice to be attorney general.
+WASHINGTON (AP) — Sen. Tim Scott, the Senate’s lone African-American Republican, on Wednesday offered a personal and passionate defense of Sen. Jeff Sessions, President Donald Trump’s embattled choice for attorney general.

 Scott, a South Carolina conservative, noted the racist messages he had received since announcing his support for Sessions.
 He spoke of his personal experiences in introducing the Alabama Republican to African-American pastors at a racial forum in Charleston.

-And he read the statements of black Alabama Democrats vouching for Sessions, who as attorney general would be the nation’s top law enforcement official.
+And he read the statements of black Alabama Democrats vouching for Sessions, who as attorney general will be the nation’s top law enforcement official.

 Scott said the South is still working through racial differences and said “Jeff Sessions has earned my support and I will hold him accountable if and when we disagree.”